spyren/Mecrisp-Cube/sdcard/man/FileSystem.md

 #### STM32F405 Feather (SPI W25Q16)

-The STM32F405 Feather has a 2 !MiB Serial Flash [W25Q16](https://www.mouser.ch/datasheet/2/949/w25q16jv_spi_revg_03222018_plus-1489727.pdf) on board.
-The smallest erasable chunk of data is the 4 !KiB sector.
+The STM32F405 Feather has a 2 MiB Serial Flash [W25Q16](https://www.mouser.ch/datasheet/2/949/w25q16jv_spi_revg_03222018_plus-1489727.pdf) on board.
+The smallest erasable chunk of data is the 4 KiB sector.
 But the default FAT block is 512 Bytes, that means if you want to write something to a not erased block, you have to erase the whole sector.
 For this the sector has to be buffered in RAM.
 For details see: